-It takes a lot of energy to deal with rowdy students every day, so make sure your favorite teacher has a few treats on hand whenever they need an “energy” boost.
-Choose from personalized boxes of cookies or specialty chocolates to show your appreciation.
+Dealing with rowdy students every day requires a lot of energy, so make sure your favorite teacher has a few treats on hand whenever they need an energy boost.
+Choose from boxes of gourmet cookies or specialty chocolates to show your appreciation.
 Themed gift baskets of baked goods or sweet and salty selections are always welcome, especially when there’s enough to share with the whole family.

 You can even play off the “apple for the teacher” trope with an orchard-themed gift basket filled with fresh apples, roasted nuts, and dried fruit.

 7. Present personalized notes